saramangelo/cswag-p3/README.md

 ## Description

-*INSERT NAME HERE* is a Bug Tracking and Ticketing System designed to help users experiencing bugs to create a ticket and log it within the system for other users of a higher status in order to assist them, or for themselves to recall at a later date.
+DBUG is a content management system designed to help users keep track of their projects, and the bugs that they are running into when working on said projects.
 The application is designed to provide status, priority level and in depth descriptions about the bugs so that users may receive assistance on bugs from other users.

+Users have the ability to create, edit and delete tickets to receive support from the rest of their team, with full interactivity from user assigned team members as well as comment functionality to allow for transparent dialogue surrounding bugs within the user’s workflow.

 ![]()